 Prik Nam Pla Recipe (Thai Chili Fish Sauce)

 Prik nam pla with fresh red and green chilies, garlic, and fresh lime.

-How to make nam pla prik
+How to use nam pla prik

+Prik Nam Pla Recipe (Thai Chili Fish Sauce)